IQ-9075 EVK

 1. You need to connect to the device using a serial port.
 You can either use your favorite serial terminal application (use baud rate 115200) or, on your computer:

-1. Install Node.js (on Windows: make sure to enable 'Tools for Native Modules').
+1. Install Node.jsarrow-up-right (on Windows: make sure to enable 'Tools for Native Modules').

-2. Install the Edge Impulse CLI by opening a command prompt or terminal window, and running:
+2. Install the Edge Impulse CLIarrow-up-right by opening a command prompt or terminal window, and running:

 Issues with installing the Edge Impulse CLI?
-See the install instructions.
+See the install instructionsarrow-up-right.

 3. You can now connect to your board via: